DevExpress-Examples/xaf-how-to-show-a-new-object-detail-view-via-the-navigation-control/Readme.md

 ## Implementation Details

-For details, refer to the following topic: [How to: Create a New Object using the Navigation Control](https://docs.devexpress.com/eXpressAppFramework/112920/application-shell-and-base-infrastructure/navigation/how-to-create-a-new-object-using-the-navigation-control).
+Refer to the following topic for more information: [How to: Create a New Object using the Navigation Control](https://docs.devexpress.com/eXpressAppFramework/112920/application-shell-and-base-infrastructure/navigation/how-to-create-a-new-object-using-the-navigation-control).

 ## Files to Review